kleopatra999/productive/README.md

     end
     ```

-It should be obvious that implementing a procedure as simple as this using _productive_ is overkill.
+It should be obvious that implementing a pipeline as simple as this using _productive_ is overkill.
 I
 would favor the implementation using `with` for this use case.
 However, this use case did provide a
 simple example to show a 1-to-1 comparison.

-However, you can see that each step of the procedure is portable.
+However, you can see that each step of the pipeline is portable.
 The only API requirements are in the
 data structure of the product (more specifically only the part of the product the step operates on).
 Thus,
 code resuse becomes easy and encouraged.

 Additionally, all knowledge of state calculation and work performance is captured in a single module which
-makes reasoning about the step and the greater procedure much easier.
+makes reasoning about the step and the greater pipeline much easier.
 While examining the implementation of
-a step, all implementation of other steps in the procedure are located in a different module and not obscuring
+a step, all implementation of other steps in the pipeline are located in a different module and not obscuring
 this step's logic.
 Everything the step needs to know is carried with the product.
 Also, the step does not care what
 step occurred before or after it.
 The step only needs to be able to handle the current calculated state of the
 product.

-Debugging the procedure becomes easier as the state is easily examinable by interrogating the product.
+Debugging the pipeline becomes easier as the state is easily examinable by interrogating the product.
 Not having
-state spread out in random places makes reasoning about the procedure much easier.
+state spread out in random places makes reasoning about the pipeline much easier.

-Finally, each step of the procedure is now easily unit testable.
+Finally, each step of the pipeline is now easily unit testable.

-While this use case only has binary branching between steps, a _productive_ procedure can have infinite
+While this use case only has binary branching between steps, a _productive_ pipeline can have infinite
 branching between steps.

 ### A More Complex Example